ahinzmann/JMEDAS/README.md

 # Jet CMS DAS Exercise

-## CMS DAS January  2023
+## CMS DAS June  2023

 ### Introduction
 This tutorial is intended to provide you with the basic you need in order to deal with jets in your analysis.
 We start with the basics of what is a jet, how are they reconstructed, what algorithms are used, etc. Then we give examples with scripts on how to access jets and use them in your analysis frameworks, including corrections and systematics.
 In the second part of the exercise, we examine jet substructure algorithms, which have many uses including identification of hadronic decays of heavy SM particles like top quarks, W, Z, and H bosons, as well as mitigation of pileup and others.

-The tutorial is designed to be executed at cmslpc and followed in the JMEDAS 2023 twiki page, where you find links to instructional slides and (read-only) notebooks that walk you through the exercises.
+The tutorial is designed to be executed at lxplus and followed in the JMEDAS 2023 twiki page, where you find links to instructional slides and (read-only) notebooks that walk you through the exercises.

-## Run exercises in cmslpc
+## Run exercises in lxplus

-Open a terminal/console, connect to cmslpc-sl7 and prepare your working area (instructions are in bash shell syntax):
+Open a terminal/console, connect to lxplus and prepare your working area (instructions are in bash shell syntax):

 ```
 kinit username@FNAL.GOV
-ssh -Y username@cmslpc-sl7.fnal.gov
+ssh -Y username@lxplus.cern.ch
 mkdir JMEDAS2023
 cd JMEDAS2023